CompactCollaboration/CMBtopology/README.md

 ## Overview

 TopologyPy is a Python package designed to compute Cosmic Microwave Background (CMB) covariance matrices for non-trivial topologies, including orientable and non-orientable Euclidean manifolds.
 The package enables efficient calculation of temperature and polarization covariance matrices using CAMB transfer functions, Numba-accelerated integrals, and multiprocessing.
-It supports topologies like the 3-torus (E1) and advanced cases (E6–E10) with parameters such as `Lx`, `r_x`, etc.
+It supports all the fully compact Euclidean topologies E1--E10.

 This package is based on the research presented in two key papers from the COMPACT Collaboration: